It Should Be Emotionally Charged

 Nowadays when directors come to pitch, they make short videos, show references or use footage from other movies and piece it all together to make their own trailer.
 If I have to be really honest, that doesn’t work before you listen to the entire screenplay

-I think it’s these are conversations that can happen later, you first need complete belief in your material.
+I think these are conversations that can happen later, you first need complete belief in your material.
 Having said that, I do agree that there are producers whose first questions to a director will be ‘who’s the actor in mind or have you approached any one’.
 This is my opinion but I’m sure writers have a different perspective – a lot of them might say, ‘Sure, you ask me to just focus on the screenplay but 8 out of 10 producers ask me about actors’.

 Be Open To Feedback